Tigran-teq-Tadevosyan/Cluster-Analysis/README.md

 ## Result of personal experiments
-I have created the data file from my project were the nodes are the methods and edges are function calls
+I have created the data file from my project were the nodes are the methods and edges are function calls Initial state is decribed in the ./Sample Data/Analysis_Functions.txt file and the obteined data file is ./Sample Data/analysis.json

 Here is the initial state of the cluster
 ![alt text](https://raw.githubusercontent.com/Tigran-teq-Tadevosyan/Cluster-Analysis/master/Screenshots/ClusterBefore.png)